 Hot on the trail, Joe then challenged programmers to identify, with proven accuracy, exactly how many solutions this puzzle has.
 Archimedes himself may not have known the exact number, referring only to "multitudes."
 Well, we know some savvy solvers with computer programs.
 We asked around a bit, and Ed Pegg Jr. steered us to our friend Bill Cutler, a puzzle designer in his own right, who had the right program and was intrigued enough by the question to adapt it for the Stomachion.

 To speed the task among all his researchers, Joe offered a $100 bounty for the first correct solution.
 Bill Cutler won handily.
 In only 5 days, just before midnight on October 31, 2003, after double-checking, Bill supplied the answer: there are 536 all-different ways to assemble the pieces of the puzzle into a square.
 For purposes of counting only the distinct solutions, he did not include mere rotations or reflections of a single solution, nor did he count as different the exchanging of two identical tiles.
-You can see all 536 solutions in an article by Ed Pegg on the Mathematical Association of America website, with additional historical notes and references.
+You can also see all 536 solutions on the Mathpuzzle website, and an article by Ed Pegg with additional historical notes and references.

 A little later, another group independently came up with the number 17,152, and that is the figure reported in a New York Times front page article on December 14, 2003, about this historic discovery.
 The article mentioned Dr. William Cutler as "confirming this result."
 We, of course, had already included Bill's 536 in our product descriptions, and were receiving "corrections" from folks who had read the Times.
 It took some explaining to point out that 17,152 was the full total, including all those rotations and reflections, etc., and dividing it by 32 would, in fact, yield the essential 536.
 By the way, it was very sweet to see in the article a picture of Prof. Reviel Netz, who is on the manuscript deciphering team, holding one of the puzzles we had made for Joe Marasco.
 The Times' copyright prohibits our showing the picture here.